Card Summary Table

 Tip #1: Spend the required amount to earn the sign up bonus before the allotted time expires!
 Don’t leave any sign up bonus on the table; they’re typically the most valuable thing about signing up for a card.

-Tip #2: Get your employees The JetBlue Business Card on your account.
+Tip #2: Get your employees authorized user cards.
 It’s free, and you’ll get the points they earn automatically.
 Plus, you can manage credit lines, single purchase limits, and cash access for employee cards online.

-Tip #3: The JetBlue Business Card is made for small business owners, but that doesn’t mean you can’t take advantage of benefits like Family Pooling.
+Tip #3: The card is made for small business owners, but that doesn’t mean you can’t take advantage of benefits like Family Pooling.
 JetBlue is one of the only airlines to allow cardholders to combine points with family members (up to 2 adults and 5 children) for free.

 Everyone collects points individually and then pools them together.
 It will be even easier to reach high redemption goals for huge rewards!